Exodus Chapter 1 Summary

 1. At the end of Genesis, Joseph dies.
 There is no mention of a great leader in Exodus 1 rising in Joseph's place.
 However, the Israelites prosper in Egypt ("they multiplied and grew exceedingly strong").
 How did the children of Israel grow without any leadership?

-2. Only 70 people came with Jacob into Egypt (v5) and then the nation of Israel grew in number and strength in Egypt.
+2. Only 70 people came with Jacob into Egypt (v.
+5), and then the nation of Israel grew in number and strength in Egypt.
 Outside of the obvious, what role do you believe women played in the growth and development of the nation?

-3. Exodus 1:8 states a new king arose in Egypt who did not know Joseph and became afraid of the children of Israel because of their number.
-It is obvious there is a lack of history being taught between generations.
+3. Exodus 1:8 states that a new king arose in Egypt who did not know Joseph and became afraid of the children of Israel because of their number.
+It is obvious that there is a lack of history being taught between generations.
 Why is it important to teach the next generation the history of a family or country?
 If the information about how Joseph saved Egypt had been passed down, how would it have changed the treatment of the children of Israel?

 4. If the Egyptians had not treated Israelis poorly as slaves, how would it have changed the course of the Bible?
 How are we still influenced by these events in modern society?